moxystudio/next-pre-compression/README.md

 Next.js plugin to compress static assets at build time and serve them instead of having to compress on-the-fly.

+> ℹ️ While compressing ahead of time has benefits, it's preferrable to delegate compression to an upstream server, such as a reverse-proxy CDN.
+Modern CDNs apply compression with the best algorithms and settings, while storing the compressed responses on edge servers.
+By default, Next.js already does `gzip` by default which is sufficient for efficient transfer of data to the upstream servers.
+In conclusion, you should only use this package if there's no upstream server or if it doesn't apply compression.

 ## Installation

 ```sh